-Calculators: Any calculator permitted for the Principles of Mathematics 12 Provincial Examination will be allowed on this test.
+Calculators: Any calculator compatible with the BC Ministry of Education's 2012/2013 Calculator Policy will be allowed on this test.
 However, no questions will explicitly require the use of a calculator.
 All calculator memories must be empty when the examination begins.

 Formulas: A minimal formula sheet will be provided with the test.
 (It hasn't changed in several years.)